ProfessorBrunner/lcdm-website/content/pages/code/mlz.md

 ## Original Archive

-The currently published [MLZ](/static/code/mlz/MLZ-1.0.tar.gz) implementation is permanently archived at the LCDM site.
+The currently published [MLZ](/static/code/mlz/MLZ-1.0.tar.gz) implementation is permanently archived at the LCDM site, as is the [MLZ documentation](/static/code/mlz/MLZ-1.0/doc/html/index.html).

 ## Contact: